TheBeege/blog-docker/README.md

 Sloppy, I know, but it works.
 This script uses nmap's `ncat` command to serve up some text written out following HTTP to simulate a web server.
 Since `ncat` stops listening after fulfilling a request, we just loop it forever.
 If you weren't sure, _don't use ncat for a legitimate HTTP server_.
 This is just a tech demo for another tool, so I think The Right Way™ gods will forgive me.

-If you have a bash shell available, this will run an HTTP server on port 8000.
+If you have a POSIX shell available, this will run an HTTP server on port 8000.
 While its running, you can visit `localhost:8000` and see a tiny page with "Hello, world!".
 This will work for our example.

 Now, let's containerize it.
 Create a new file called Dockerfile also in this folder.
 No extension!
 It should look like this:

 ```
-FROM centos
+FROM alpine

-RUN yum install -y nmap-ncat
+RUN apk add --no-cache nmap-ncat

 ADD ./ ./

-RUN chmod u+x server.bash

 EXPOSE 8000

-CMD ./server.bash
+CMD ["./server.sh"]
 ```

 This is Dockerfile syntax.
 You can see the full docs here: https://docs.docker.com/engine/reference/builder/